mikke89/RmlUiDoc/pages/rcss/visual_formatting_model.md

 `inline-block`{:.value}
 : This element generates a block box, which its descendants are positioned within, but is positioned itself as a single inline box.
 This is similar to the behaviour of replaced elements (those with intrinsic widths).

+`flex`{:.value}
+: This element generates a flex container, and all its children are formatted as flex items, see [flexbox layout](flexboxes.html) for details.

 `table, table-row-group, table-row, table-column-group, table-column, table-cell`{:.value}
 : These values are used for defining and structuring [tables](tables.html).